timoinutilis/lowres-nx/docs/readme.txt

 	-programs path
 	Path for the tool programs and virtual disk file.
-	By default it's the "programs" folder next to the LowRes NX application.
+	By default it's "LowRes NX" in your documents folder.

 	program.nx
 	Name of program to run